 Next, I created heterogeneous groups of students so that they could all work together and help each other.
 These teams created a name for themselves and wrote their names on a helmet that I printed for them.

 The final and most exciting part of the prep work was the football field.
 I took up an entire wall with green paper.

 I would start class by going over a few practice problems to jog everyone’s memory.
 In the perfect world, students would be familiar because I have been spiraling content in homework and warm ups for most of the year.

 Then, I would release students to work on their teams.
 Teams were responsible for completing the practice problems while I pulled a small group or circulated.

-This worked because it forced the high students to slow down for the lower students.
+This worked because it forced the students who moved quickly to slow down for the students who might struggle with the questions.
 Plus, they couldn’t just copy each other because I could potentially draw their name and ask questions that they would have to be able to answer in order to earn yards.
 If you haven’t modeled for students what a successful student-to-student teaching looks like, I would definitely make that a priority.